aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/remove/_index.md

 weight: 30
 ---

-This REST API allows you to remove OfficeMath Object from document.
+This REST API removes an `OfficeMath` object.

 ## REST API